-UW-Madison Arboretum Emerald Ash Borer Management PlanTUESDAY, FEBRUARY 4, 2014
+UW-Madison Arboretum Emerald Ash Borer Management PlanTHURSDAY, FEBRUARY 5, 2015

 In late November 2013, the presence of Emerald Ash Borer was confirmed on the city of Madison’s north side.
 Anticipating the Emerald Ash Borer’s arrival, the UW–Madison Arboretum has been developing a management plan for several years.
 Ash trees are not extensive on Arboretum grounds, though there are some in the woodland communities as well as in the horticultural collection.
 The primary objectives of the management plan are public safety, research, public awareness, and preservation when warranted for important conservation, historical, and educational value.

 The current strategy in the Longenecker Horticultural Gardens is to allow EAB to infest ash specimens as a way to test those specimens’ resistance.
 Two trees in the collection may be preserved for conservation, history, and education reasons.